aspose-html/Aspose.HTML-for-Java/README.md

 [Aspose.HTML for Java](https://products.aspose.com/html/java/) enables developers to load, parse, generate, modify, and convert HTML documents in any Java environment, including desktop, server-side, microservices, and cloud applications.

+This repository works hand in hand with the official [Aspose.HTML for Java documentation](https://docs.aspose.com/html/java/).
+The examples provided here are intended to complement the documentation, extend it, and provide ready-to-use code snippets for processing, parsing, converting, and rendering HTML-based documents, working with the DOM, and more.

 ## Key Features Demonstrated in This Repository

 * Create or load HTML documents from multiple sources.